elyra-ai/examples/pipelines/hello_world_apache_airflow/README.md

 -->
 ## Getting started with AI pipelines

-In Elyra, an AI pipeline, also referred to as workflow pipeline, comprises of notebook nodes or Python script nodes that are connected with each other.
+In Elyra, an AI pipeline comprises of Jupyter notebook nodes or Python script nodes that are connected with each other.
+You can use pipelines to automate the complete machine learning lifecycle (e.g. load data, pre-process data, analyze data, train model, ...), parts of the lifecycle (e.g. pre-process and analyze data), or to run any kind of Jupyter notebook or Python script as a batch job.

 ![The completed tutorial pipeline](doc/images/tutorial_pipeline.png)

-Workflow pipelines can run locally in JupyterLab or remotely on Apache Airflow and Kubeflow Pipelines.
+You can run pipelines locally in JupyterLab or remotely on [Apache Airflow](https://airflow.apache.org/) and [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/).

 ![Run a notebook pipeline locally or remotely](doc/images/notebook_pipeline_local_and_remote.png)

 In this tutorial you will learn how to create a pipeline and run it on Apache Airflow.
-Two additional tutorials are available that illustrate the process for pipeline execution [locally in JupyterLab ](https://github.com/elyra-ai/examples/tree/master/pipelines/hello_world) and [on Kubeflow Pipelines](https://github.com/elyra-ai/examples/tree/master/pipelines/hello_world_kubeflow_pipelines).
+Two additional tutorials are available that illustrate the process for pipeline execution [in JupyterLab](https://github.com/elyra-ai/examples/tree/master/pipelines/hello_world) and [on Kubeflow Pipelines](https://github.com/elyra-ai/examples/tree/master/pipelines/hello_world_kubeflow_pipelines).

 ### Prerequisites